| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles |

 Dipping Sauce: Store bought sweet and sour sauce is perfect for this dish.
 If your kids would like a more familiar flavor; try mixing equal parts ketchup and sweet and sour sauce together.

-* Panko crumbs are Japanese bread crumbs.
-They are often stocked in the Asian section of your supermarket.
+*Panko crumbs are Japanese bread crumbs.
+They are often stocked in the Asian section of supermarkets.

 ** Unsweetened coconut is stocked in the bulk section of a natural foods store.